Ezral/blog/_app/_posts/life/2020-08-02-Best-coffee-in-Bogor.md

 A huge portion of the structure was later converted into a karaoke place and a smaller part of it became this awesome coffee shop.
 They also have a big parking space that can fit (maybe around) 25 cars that makes finding a parking spot very easy.

-Once you step in, you'll notice two things
+Once you step in, you'll notice two things:

-One, huge windows filling the room with natural light throughout the day
+One, huge windows filling the room with natural light throughout the day.

-two, you can see everything starting from the front until all the way to the back.
+Two, you can see everything starting from the front until all the way to the back.
 Making you appreciate how spacious it is.

-The combination of cement floor, white walls, wooden furnitures, and the touch of greens from the indoor plants do a great job in giving off a warm homey feeling.
+The combination of cement floor, white walls, wooden furnitures, yellow hue light bulbs, and the touch of greens from the indoor plants do a great job in giving off a warm homey feeling.

 ![](/assets/img/cohere04.jpg){: .size-small}